wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    On a change of branch, Git detects changes in the config file, and you'll have to either undo them, or check them in.

-1. To track changes again:
+1. To track changes again, construct this command by replacing <em>file</em> with your own file's name:

    <pre><strong>git update-index --no-assume-unchanged <em>file</em>
    </strong></pre>

 References:

    * http://www.codeproject.com/Articles/602146/Keeping-sensitive-config-settings-secret-with-Azur